buglabs/openxc-buglabs/README.md

 Learn how to configure the Dweet.io-integrated Enabler application.
 This tutorial also covers how to manipulate the freeboard templates below.

 ##[OpenXC-Freeboard](https://openxc.freeboard.io)
 OpenXC-Freeboard is a private instance that only users with a valid Ford email address can sign up for and use.
 This dashboard service comes complete with templates and tutorials for getting started, and now includes OpenXC-DweetPro datasources.
+[Learn how to customize freeboard](https://www.youtube.com/playlist?list=PLUdj-5-a54SF2ipDM0Nc6Y4Wxd1RJOPb6)

 ##[OpenXC-DweetPro](./DweetPro)
 OpenXC-DweetPro combines the simplicity of dweet.io with new, easy-to-use APIs for storage, device management, alerts/notifications and reporting.